What is an Insect Repellent?

 Other products on the market, such as devices that rely on sound waves, are not registered by EPA, so no safety or effectiveness data are available, and EPA does not know if they will be effective against mosquitoes.
 They may be subject to certain regulatory requirements as "devices."
 Read more about regulation of devices.

-See information for travelers from the Centers for Disease Control and Prevention on protection from mosquitoes.
+See information for travelers from the Centers for Disease Control and Prevention on protection from mosquitoes, including locations where Zika transmission has occurred in the United States and other areas.

 For more information: